solidi/learning-notes/hobbies/plastic-modeling.md

 1. Water down paint area before spraying to reduce dust.
 1. Use a strong light source to see what is being sprayed.
+1. After clear coat use 8000 then 12000 micromesh.
+Finally use polish.

 ### Interior